Amutheezan/amutheezan.github.io/cc.md

 A sample carbon component

 This was a component based on OSGi, It will develop using proper methods to achieve its call.
-In my case I have refereed it contains three subcategories backend,service-stub, and front-end.
+In my case I have refereed it contains three subcategories ```backend```, ```service-stub```, and ```front-end```.

 The backend will determine the data access layer services and the front end will determine user interface service and service-stub deal with interconnecting.
-In my case which I referred, first I need to develop and build maven project for backend and using its jar from /target/ folder towards the preferred Server (You can use any WSO2 Server, but this need to be verified) /repository/components/dropins/ then we need to modify the carbon.xml file in /conf/ folder by changing <HideAdminServiceWSDLs> value from true to false.
-Finally, restart the browser and click the link, URL (https://localhost:9443)/services/ordermanager?wsdl.
+In my case which I referred, first I need to develop and build maven project for backend and using its jar from ```/target/``` folder towards the preferred Server (You can use any WSO2 Server, but this need to be verified) ```/repository/components/dropins/``` then we need to modify the carbon.xml file in ```/conf/``` folder by changing ```<HideAdminServiceWSDLs>``` value from true to false.
+Finally, restart the browser and click the link, URL [https://localhost:9443/services/ordermanager?wsdl](https://localhost:9443/services/ordermanager?wsdl).
 Download this file and save it under services-stubs resources as wsdl file.
 Then based on tutorials continue other kinds of stuff.

 ## **Issue I faced**

-The issue I face was when building a maven project (based on sample code ) for the backend part of the project.
+The issue I face was when building a maven project (based on sample code) for the backend part of the project.

-The POM for org.wso2.carbon:org.wso2.carbon.registry.core:jar:4.2.0 is missing, no dependency information available
+The POM for ```org.wso2.carbon:org.wso2.carbon.registry.core:jar:4.2.0``` is missing, no dependency information available

-This was due because unlike normal dependencies some dependencies especially related to carbon are required to be added that can be done by adding the following lines to “POM.xml” of back-end.
+This was due because unlike normal dependencies some dependencies especially related to carbon are required to be added that can be done by adding the following lines to ```POM.xml``` of back-end.
 These were specific repositories that need to locate the dependencies related to carbon.

 BUT,

 This may have some other choices in general.

 1. When declaring the repository it is better to check in google whether those dependencies are available, even though maven by default download dependencies, due to some version error also above error occurs.
 So its best advice to have researched before including dependencies.
-2. As in the previous case for some products maven can't find the repository location we need to specify it using <repository> </repository>, This because of order which maven lookup for dependencies.
+2. As in the previous case for some products maven can't find the repository location we need to specify it using ```<repository> </repository>```, This because of order which maven lookup for dependencies.

 Order Maven Look Up Dependencies